tipollae/co-code.net/README.md

 # 🔨 Currently in progress
 * Persistent coding editors in rooms after abrupt disconnect.
 * Patch updating: Optimization problem is that packets current emit the whole string of code once a change in a users codebase has been detected.
-Patch updating will allow udpates to only include characters that have changed or have been deleted, increasing performance durastically and lowering the size of data in a payload.
+Patch updating will allow udpates to only include characters that have changed or have been deleted, increasing performance drastically and lowering the size of data in a payload.

 # ➕ Potential Features